ms-xy/latex-cv/README.md

     1. Open and enjoy the created PDF either via your preferred folder viewer or run `xdg-open curriculum-vitae.pdf`

-## License
+## License and Copyright

+Copyright (c) 2021 Maximilian Schott

-GPLv3, see LICENSE file within this repository
+Licensed under GPLv3, see LICENSE file within this repository